Akuda/fedkit/README.md

 * HTMLmin,
 * All frontend dependences use bower for easy management.

-Use fedkit-assemble-legacy as a base and tailor to your specific needs.
+Use fedkit-assemble as a base and tailor to your specific needs.
 Comments, suggestions & pull requests are always welcome.
-See the [issues list](https://github.com/PJL101/fedkit-assemble-legacy/issues) for more information about future enhancements and changes.
+See the [issues list](https://github.com/PJL101/fedkit-assemble/issues) for more information about future enhancements and changes.

-## Variants

-There are several variants of fedkit either in development or available now.
-They have the base frontend workflow with a site generator included.
-The current variants are:

-* [fedkit](https://github.com/PJL101/fedkit) - New frontend kit built on the latest tools.
-PostCSS & Gulp based.
-* [fedkit-legacy](https://github.com/PJL101/fedkit-legacy) - The legacy Grunt & SASS base frontend kit, without static site generator.

 ## Install

-Download the latest stable release from [GitHub](https://github.com/PJL101/fedkit-assemble-legacy/releases).
+Download the latest stable release from [GitHub](https://github.com/PJL101/fedkit-assemble/releases).
 Once this has been done:

 * Install Node 0.12 or above (Node 0.10 is not supported but may work),
 * run `npm install grunt-cli -g && npm install bower -g && npm install bower-installer -g`,